|Year of production||1999-2000|

 |Number of boats||13|

-The Storebro Royal Cruiser 395 was the successor of the SRC 380 Biscay.
-The design was based on the known characteristics of the SRC 380.
-The finish of the ship was optimized in many areas.
-While the actual hull and structure experienced no change, the flybridge has been completely redesigned.
+The Storebro Royal Cruiser 395 was the successor of the successful SRC 380 Biscay.
+The design was based on the features known from the SRC 380.
+The ship was processed in many areas even more valuable.
+While the actual hull and superstructure remained unchanged, the flybridge was completely redesigned.

-The exterior of the SRC 395 was only slightly altered from its predecessor.
-The hull was lengthened in the bathing platform, otherwise unchanged.
-The structure was also changed only slightly.
-The boat was noch built with a smooth and shiny gelcoat and equiped with the slightly inclined stainless steel sliding door.
-Both items were already known from the 430 Biscay.
-The new flybridge was extended over the whole cockpit and helt the cover, as known of the 430 Biscay.
-Inside, the woodwork was adjusted to the new design line and partially furnished with wooden blinds instead of doors.
-The U-shaped settee was somewhat flatter designed to get more of a sofa as a bank character.
+The exterior of the SRC 395 has been changed only slightly compared to its predecessor.
+The hull has been lengthened in the area of the bathing platform, otherwise it has remained unchanged.
+The superstructure has also been changed only slightly.
+The smooth gelcoat known from the SRC 430 Biscay as well as the slightly inclined stainless steel sliding door have been adopted.
+The new flybridge now reached further over the cockpit and took up the tarpaulin as known from the 430 Biscay.
+In the interior the woodwork was adapted to the new design line and partly equipped with wooden roller blinds instead of doors.
+The U-shaped seating area in the saloon was made a little flatter to get more of a sofa than a bench character.

-The construction of the SRC 395 fell in the period, when Storebro turned away from Volvo-Penta and started installing alternative engines.
-While for the larger SRC 430 Caterpillar and Scania engines were installed, the yard focused on Yanmar engines for the SRC 395.
+The SRC 395 was built during the period when Storebro turned away from Volvo-Penta and used alternative engines.
+While Caterpillar and Scania engines were used for the larger SRC 430, Yanmar engines were used for the SRC 395.

-Since already the last SRC 380 was equipped with Yanmar 6LYA-STE (350 hp), the 6LY2-STE (420 hp) was chosen as top engine.
-The 6LYA-STE in the last SRC 380 was slightly inferior to the previous standard engine Volvo-Penta TAMD63P-A in terms of performance.
-This resulted in an about 1.5 kn lower speed.
+After the last SRC 380 was already equipped with Yanmar 6LYA-STE (350 HP), the 6LY2-STE (420 HP) was chosen as the top engine.
+The 6LYA-STE installed in the last SRC 380 was slightly inferior in performance to the previous standard Volvo-Penta TAMD63P-A engine.
+This led to a 1.5kn lower top speed.

-This problem should be solved by the 6LY2-STE 420 hp.
-However, it turned out that the combination of significantly increased power and reduced engine weight was not very beneficial.
-The ships trimmed to the bow at full speed and were hardly to steer straight ahead.
-The shipyard had to take some tuning measures to stabilize the running of the now much lighter and faster boat.
+This problem should be compensated by the 6LY2-STE with 420 HP.
+However, it turned out that the combination of significantly increased power and lower engine weight was not so favourable.
+The ships overtrimmed at full speed and were correspondingly difficult to steer accurately.
+The shipyard had to take some tuning measures to stabilize the course of the now lighter and much faster boat.